BristolCompositesInstitute/abaci/docs/how-to-guides/regression-checks.md

 title: "How to Setup Regression Checks"
 ---

-Regression checks are useful when updating or refactoring code as a quick way of ensuring that code changes do not substantially alter the functionality of the code.
+Regression checks are useful when updating or refactoring user subroutine code as a quick way of ensuring that code changes do not substantially alter the functionality of the code.

 Regression checks in Abaci work very simply by calculating and displaying the [RMS](https://en.wikipedia.org/wiki/Root-mean-square_deviation) error in field